-The mystery of Irish Bars in Barcelona..how come they're everywhere, are they all actually Irish? what's the point of an Irish pub when you can go to an authentic Spanish bar?
+The mystery of Irish Bars in Barcelona.
+How is it that they're everywhere, are they all actually Irish?
+What's the point of an Irish pub when you can go to an authentic Spanish bar?
 All these questions and more answered here for you!

 |The Fastnet Irish Bar in Barcelona|

 Passeig Juan de Borbon, 22